carlosarraes/ccost/TASKS.md

 ## Next Steps

-1. **TASK-047**: Add date format configuration option (medium priority)
+All major tasks have been completed! 🎉

-The tool is production-ready with all core and enhanced features complete.
-Distribution pipeline is now complete with automated CI/CD and one-line installer.
-Only polish features remain.
+The tool is production-ready with all core and enhanced features complete, including:
+- Complete distribution pipeline with automated CI/CD and one-line installer
+- Comprehensive date format configuration for user preferences
+- All polish features implemented

+ccost is now feature-complete for v1.0 release.